WU-CVGL/BAD-NeRF/README.md

 ### 4. Demo with our pretrained model

 You can test our code and render sharp images with the provided weight files.
-To do this, you should first put the weight file in the correspongding logs folder `./logs/cozy2room-linear`, and then change the parameter `load_weights=True` in `cozy2room.txt`, finally run
+To do this, you should first put the weight file under the correspongding logs folder `./logs/cozy2room-linear`, and then change the parameter `load_weights=True` in `cozy2room.txt`, finally run

 ```
 python test.py --config configs/cozy2room.txt